bediger4000/bitwise-and/README.md

 }
 ```

-In essense this finds the highest bit(s) of both numbers that
+This finds the highest bit(s) of both numbers that are set,
-are set, and zeros the lower bit(s).
+and zeros the lower bit(s).

 For example M = 202, N = 205: